AustinHackers/austinhackers.github.io/mailinglist.md

 <B><FONT COLOR="red">DO NOT APPLY TO THE LIST IF YOU HAVE NOT YET SPOKEN AT OUR MEETINGS.
 YOU WILL BE REJECTED</FONT></B>

-To subscribe, visit the [Google Group page](https://groups.google.com/forum/#!forum/austinhackers) and click Apply.
-Note that your request **MUST** include the following information:
+To subscribe, join our [IRC]({{ site.ircpage }}) channel and ask for an invite.
+You will need to provide your email address to do so.
+You can either leave it in the channel or ask for someone who can add you and wait to give it to them.

+Note that you should not consider applying to the list without answering yes to the following:

 * Are you local to Austin?
-* Where did you hear about us?
 * Have you been to a meeting yet?
 * Have you introduced yourself to us in person yet?
 * Have you spoken at a meeting yet? **<--REQUIRED, intro talks don't count**